 1. User interface for higher productivity

 By default IntelliJ IDEA shows you the navigation toolbar, tool window bars and the project view.
 This is the minimum set of what you can use to navigate over the project files and developer tools.
 All the rest is available through the main menu.

-If you want to open a tool window when the tool window bar is hidden you can press Ctrl (Cmd for Mac) twice.
 When you hide everything you don’t need, the IDE looks just like a text editor, a very powerful one at that.
 You can always maximize the editor by pressing Shift + Ctrl + F12 (Shift + Cmd + F12 for Mac).

 2. No switching between perspectives

 IntelliJ IDEA has no perspectives like other IDEs do (e.g. Eclipse).
 It means that you don’t need to switch between different workspace layouts manually to do different tasks.
 The IDE follows your context and brings up the corresponding tools automatically.
 Since there are no perspectives, the shortcuts and actions stay the same all the time.

 Most components in IntelliJ IDEA provide speedy search.
 This feature allows you to filter the list or navigate to a particular item by using a search query.
 If your focus in the project view tool window and you would like to navigate to some item without using the mouse -- just start typing its name and the IDE will do what you want.

 If you want to work with some files in a separate window, just drag the editor tab out of the window and the IDE will detach this tab into a window.
 You can easily drag your tabs from one window to another.

 Since v12, IntelliJ IDEA provides a native darker look and feel called Darcula.
 You can always change your look and feel in Settings → Appearance → Theme.